 Sometimes a startup that had started off as a simple idea may evolve into a never-ending process of legal formalities that can also become the core cause of shutting down.
 Example: A couple of music-based startups were caught in a never-ending cycle of high costs of dealing with record labels and legal headaches as a prominent reason for their startup failure.

 Starting up is tough and it has been observed that even the most passionate people tend to burn out in the gestation process.
 Some ideas could take as much as 2 years to find a proper fit in the market, while your financial situation and the awful work-life balance seriously takes a toll on your vision.

-The Indian startups was wound up at a crossroad, much recently in 2017.
-However between 2014-2016, startups were being pampered with a truckload of funds and escalated valuations.
+The Indian startups were wound up at a crossroad, much recently in 2017.
+However, between 2014-2016, startups were being pampered with a truckload of funds and escalated valuations.
 Eventually, the jarring reality of slow-moving capital and price volatility started to sink in by the end of their period of exuberance.

 As a result, the Indian market in 2017 saw a major course-correction which resulted in many firms cutting down their costs to maintain steady valuations and keeping the company afloat, while others crumble to dust.